-This Pineapple Salsa Recipe takes just 10 minutes to make and is packed with the sweetest, spiciest, crunchiest, freshest ingredients ever!
+This Pineapple Salsa Recipe is a fun tropical twist on a classic.
+This sweet and spicy dip takes just 10 minutes to make and is packed with the freshest ingredients!

 Enter: pineapple salsa.
 Just as easy to make as the other two with an amazing fruity twist!

 This pineapple salsa recipe is packed with the perfect combination of sweet, savory, spicy, and crunchy.

 - Pineapple – the MVP of our salsa.
 Pineapple adds a sweet, tropical flavor and ultra juicy texture.

 - Green Bell Pepper – adds delicious crunch and earthy flavor.

 - Red Onion – a little goes a long way and adds a nice “bite” to balance out the sweetness.

 - Cilantro – provides a fresh, herbaceous taste.

 - Jalapeño Pepper – gives the salsa some serious heat.
 Omit if you don’t like spice.

 - Lime Juice – makes the salsa super fresh and tangy.